 Find the answers to frequently asked questions about how physiotherapy can help you, what exercises to do and when to seek help from a physiotherapist.

 When entering the clinic, please introduce yourself to the receptionist at Reception and take a seat in our waiting room.
-Your first appointment may last 35 minutes, and will involve an assessment as well as a physical examination.
+Your first appointment may last 35 minutes and will involve an assessment as well as a physical examination.
 From this assessment, you and your physiotherapist will set treatment goals to restore or develop your potential.
-Your physiotherapist will then discuss the proposed treatment, likely outcomes and probable time frames with you.
+Your physiotherapist will then discuss the proposed treatment, likely outcomes and probable recovery time frame with you.
 You are welcome to ask questions so that you can make informed choices about your treatment.
-You may decline any treatment/s you do not wish to consent to, and have the right to do so at any time.
+You may decline any treatment/s you do not wish to consent to and have the right to do so at any time.

 If you have been given a referral, have X-rays or other test results please bring these with you.